-The nurse will ask you if you are willing to provide us with a blood sample.
+The healthcare professional will ask you if you are willing to provide us with a blood sample.
 This is an important part of the survey, as blood samples will tell us a lot about the health of your generation.

-With your written permission, the nurse will take a small amount of blood from a vein in your arm.
+With your written permission, the healthcare professional will take a small amount of blood from a vein in your arm.
 This will be no more than 25ml - just over four teaspoons.

 Some of the blood samples we are taking need to be separated into their different components as soon as possible after the blood is taken.
-This is done by spinning the tubes using a portable centrifuge which the nurse will do during the visit.
+This is done by spinning the tubes using a portable centrifuge which the healthcare professional will do during the visit.